amoeba/spark-accelerators-demo/README.md

 +- CometFilter [a#9], (isnotnull(a#9) AND (a#9 > 5))
    +- CometScan parquet [a#9] Batched: true, DataFilters: [isnotnull(a#9), (a#9 > 5)], Format: CometParquet, Location: InMemoryFileIndex(1 paths)[file:/tmp/test], PartitionFilters: [], PushedFilters: [IsNotNull(a), GreaterThan(a,5)], ReadSchema: struct<a:int>
 ```

+In contrast with Gluten, Comet does not currently extend the Spark UI (See [datafusion-comet/144](https://github.com/apache/datafusion-comet/issues/144)).